 Protesters marching towards PM's residence stopped by police

-Hundreds of people with their hands tied marching towards Prime Minister Narendra Modi's residence to demand the release of Bhim Army chief Chandra Shekhar Aazad and to protest the amended Citizenship Act were stopped in the way by police on Friday.
-Amid heavy security arrangement and drone surveillance, the protesters including Bhim Army members started from Dargah Shah-e-Mardan in Jor Bagh in the national capital and were stopped by police at a barricade en route the PM's residence at Lok Kalyan Marg.
+Hundreds of people with their hands tied marching towards Prime Minister Narendra Modi's residence to demand the release of Bhim Army chief Chandra Shekhar Aazad and to protest against the amended citizenship act were stopped in the way by police on Friday.
+Amid heavy security arrangement and drone surveillance, the protesters, including Bhim Army members, started their march from Dargah Shah-e-Mardan in Jor Bagh in the national capital and were stopped by police at a barricade enroute the PM's residence at Lok Kalyan Marg.

-They participated in the march with their hands tied, saying they did it so that they could not be blamed for violence and arson during the protest.
-They raised slogans of 'Tanashahi nahi chalegi' and carried posters of Babasheb Ambedkar and Aazad.
+After offering Friday prayers at the mosque, some of the protesters participated in the march with their hands tied, saying they did it so that they could not be blamed for violence and arson during the protest.
+They raised slogans of 'tanashahi nahi chalegi' (won't tolerate dictatorship) and carried posters of Babasaheb Ambedkar and Aazad.

-"We have tied our hands and are protesting so tomorrow they do not attack us and lie that we were not protesting peacefully," said Majid Jamal, one of the participants in the protest.
-Former chairman of the National Commission for Minorities Wajahat Habibullah said the new law is against the basic principles laid down in the Constitution.
+"We have tied our hands and are protesting so tomorrow they do not attack us and lie that we were not protesting peacefully," said Majid Jamal, one of the protesters.
+Former chairman of the National Commission For Minorities Wajahat Habibullah said the new law is against the basic principles laid down in the Constitution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)